Why Omega Pet Foods?

 Superior raw ingredients

-Only meat (ostrich and chicken) that is derived from healthy animals and processed at export registered abattoirs is used in the production of Omega.
+Only meat (ostrich, chicken and lamb) that is derived from healthy animals and processed at export registered abattoirs is used in the production of Omega.
 The meat is growth hormone and antibiotic stimulant free.

 Formulated by experts